Money Saving Car Care

 Check that the heating, ventilating, and air conditioning (HVAC) system are working properly as heating and cooling performance is critical for interior comfort and for safety reasons, such as defrosting.
 Fall is also a great time to check your air filters.
 Wiper blades that are torn, cracked or don’t properly clean your windshield should be replaced.
 As a rule, wiper blades should be replaced every six months.
 When changing the blades, be sure to check the fluid level in the windshield washer reservoir.

 Check the tires, including the tire pressure and tread depth.
 Uneven wear indicates a need for wheel alignment.
 Tires should also be checked for bulges and bald spots.
 If snow and ice will be a problem in your area, consider special tires designed to grip slick roads.
 During winter, tire pressure should be checked weekly as tires lose pressure when temperatures drop.

 Have the brake system checked, including brake linings, rotors and drums.
 Brakes are critical to vehicle safety and particularly important when driving on icy or snow-covered roads.

 Regular car washes ensure you help maintain the beauty and therefore the value of your car.
 A clean car is also safer and healthier for you.
 Elements from dried rain, snow, and salt left on the car creates rust, can carry pollutants, and cause problems seeing.
 Visit your local drive-thru car wash a few times this season!

-If you’re in the market for a new or used car – or refinancing an existing auto loan – let BMI Federal Credit Union put you in the driver’s seat with the auto financing option that’s right for you.
-Apply Online, call us at 614.707.4000, or stop by any of our five branches in Dublin, Columbus, or Westerville.
+If you’re in the market for a new or used car – or refinancing an existing auto loan – let BMI Federal Credit Union put you in the driver’s seat with the auto financing or refinancing option that’s right for you.
+Right now you can get a $400 cash bonus* when you refinance your auto loan with BMI Federal Credit Union!
+Apply Online or call us at 614.707.4000.